Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The detailed construction method

-We find the leaf $M$ with the median weight among the list $L$ of the $n_j$ weights assigned to level $\eta_j$, and partition $L$ into three sublists $\{M\}$, $L_1$ and $L_2$ around $M$, where $L_1$ is the list of weights with the smaller ranks.
-We recursively find the splitting node $\chi'_j$ of the internal nodes at level $\eta_{j}$ using the list $L'$ of the $N_{j-1}$ weights at the levels below $\eta_j$, and partition $L'$ into three sublists $L_{\chi'_j}$, $L'_1$ and $L'_2$ around $\chi'_j$, where $L'_1$ is the list of weights contributing to the internal nodes with the smaller ranks.
-We use the function {\it add-weights} to compute the value of $\chi'_j$ by adding the list of weights $L_{\chi'_j}$ constituting the leaves of the subtree of $\chi'_j$.
 Comparing the values of $M$ and $\chi'_j$, assume without loss of generality that $M> \chi'_j$.
-We conclude that either the weights in $L_2$ in addition to $M$ must have larger ranks than $\chi_j$, or the internal nodes corresponding to the weights in $L'_1$ in addition to $\chi'_j$ must have smaller ranks than $\chi_j$.
-Accordingly, we either set $L$ to $L_1$, and find the new median $M$ and the new lists $L_1$ and $L_2$, or set $L'$ to $L'_2$, and find the new splitting node $\chi'_j$ and the new lists $L'_1$ and $L'_2$.
-The pruning procedure continues until only the weights contributing to $\chi_j$ remain.
-As a byproduct, we compute, $O_1$ and $O_2$, the two lists of weights contributing to the nodes at level $\eta_j$ whose ranks are smaller and respectively larger than that of $\chi_j$.
-We also compute, $pos$, the rank of $\chi_j$ among the nodes at level $\eta_j$.
-See the pseudo-code of Algorithm \ref{find-split} for the detailed description.
+We can then conclude that either the weights in $L_2$ in addition to $M$ must have larger values than $\chi_j$, or the internal nodes corresponding to the weights in $L'_1$ in addition to $\chi'_j$ must have smaller values than $\chi_j$.
+In the former case, we set $L$ to $L_1$, and find the new median $M$ and the new lists $L_1$ and $L_2$.
+In the latter case, we set $L'$ to $L'_2$, and find the new splitting node $\chi'_j$ and the new lists $L'_1$ and $L'_2$.
+The pruning process continues until only the weights contributing to $\chi_j$ remain.
+As a byproduct, we compute, $O_1$ and $O_2$, the two lists of weights contributing to the nodes at level $\eta_j$ whose values are smaller and respectively larger than $\chi_j$.
+We also compute, $pos$, the rank of $\chi_j$ among the nodes at level $\eta_j$ when sorted by value.
+In the sequel, We use the method $catenate()$ to concatenate the lists in the same order as they appear in its arguments into one list.
+See the pseudo-code of Algorithm \ref{find-split}.